gongchenooo/MobiCom24-Delta/README.md

 # *(MobiCom'24) Delta: A Cloud-assisted Data Enrichment Framework for On-Device Continual Learning*

-Welcome to the official repository of Delta, an efficient and effective data enrichment framework designed for on-device continual learning.
+Welcome to the repository of Delta, an efficient and effective data enrichment framework designed for on-device continual learning (CL).

-**The code repository is still in updating ...**
+The code repository is currently undergoing active development and updates as we re-organize the code for improved clarity.
+The final version will be published as soon as possible.

 ## Table of Contents